ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Methodology

-The illustration of our Drag-Guided Editing Framework is shown in Fig.~\ref{fig::framework}.
-This framework aims to translate user-provided drag operations into a latent-space warping field that guides precise, context-aware drag editing.
-Our approach follows the inpainting paradigm, which is known to best preserve unaltered image regions~\cite{lu2025inpaint4drag}.
+The illustration of our ContextDrag framework is shown in Fig.~\ref{fig:framework}.
+ContextDrag translates user-provided drag operations into a latent-space warping field that guides precise, context-aware editing.
+Our approach follows the inpainting paradigm, which is known to best preserve unaltered image regions~\cite{inpaint4drag}.
 The main challenge lies in (1) estimating accurate and semantically meaningful latent drag vectors, and (2) injecting these deformation signals into the generative process without degrading texture fidelity or contextual consistency.

-To this end, our method consists of two components.
-First, Latent-space Reverse Mapping (LRM) computes a latent-space displacement field by estimating the post-drag region and establishing pointwise correspondences to the original image content (Sec.~\ref{subsubsec:warping}).
-Second, Context-preserving Token Injection (CTI) uses this warping field to inject aligned reference features into attention layers, enabling precise and high-fidelity editing (Sec.~\ref{subsubsec:token_inject}).